What is Your Price Per Square Foot?

-One of today’s most often asked questions from a new home buyer is: “what is your price per square foot”?
+One of today’s most often asked questions from a new home buyer is: “What is your price per square foot?”

 It’s like asking a car dealer “how much do you charge per pound for a new car?”
 There is no simple answer to that question and likewise there is no simple answer in comparing new homes.

 There are numerous opportunities for a homebuyer today to be misled and often confused when trying to sort out the “price per square foot” dilemma.
-However, there are a number of categories where questions can be asked to help sort out the data being used to calculate the ‘per sq. ft.’ costs.
+However, there are a number of categories where questions can be asked to help sort out the data being used to calculate the “per sq. ft.” costs.

-Question #1: Is the cost of the land included?
 For an accurate figure of the cost of just the structure, you must remove the cost of the land and all site improvements to the land.
 A lot that costs $50,000 equates to a lower price per sq. ft. when combined with the home than a lot that costs $90,000.

-A good example, Builder A uses vinyl flooring in the Kitchen/Dinette and Builder B used hardwood flooring or ceramic tile.
+A good example, Builder A uses vinyl flooring in the Kitchen/Dinette and Builder Bused hardwood flooring or ceramic tile.
 The wood and tile flooring cost more than the vinyl and hence the cost per sq. ft. will be higher.

 Another case, Builder A uses a low end straight run of cabinets as a standard and Builder B uses custom cabinetry in several wood species including cherry with varying heights and depth creating an aesthetically superb look…

 Some other product differences to consider – quality of windows, doors, plumbing fixtures, appliances, carpeting.

 Design features such as sophisticated rooflines and grand two-story entryways cost more, but do not add to a home’s square footage, thus adding to the cost per square foot.
 Other features affecting cost include vaulted and cathedral ceilings versus flat, tub/shower versus a whirlpool tub set in a ceramic tile deck, and vinyl flooring versus ceramic tile.